-Comprehensive tuition and room and board fee (if your college cannot provide separate fees): e tuition and ro oom and board Other G2.
-Number of credits per term a student can take for the stated full-time tuition 12 minimum 19 maximum G3.
-Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?
-Yes ⊠ No G4.
-If tuition and fees vary by undergraduate instructional program, describe briefly:
+- G3.
+Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? - G4.
+If tuition and fees vary by undergraduate instructional program, describe briefly: School of Pharmacy has slightly higher tuition/fee schedule.

 G5.
 Provide the estimated expenses for a typical full-time undergraduate student: